University of Tennessee - Knoxville

 She/Her/Hers

-Darla is a second-year doctoral student who earned her B.A. in Psychology with a minor in Critical Sexualities Studies from Rutgers University.
+Darla is a fifth-year doctoral student who earned her B.A. in Psychology with a minor in Critical Sexualities Studies from Rutgers University.
 She is interested in how stereotypes and cognitive biases influence prejudice and discrimination towards individuals based on their gender, race, and sexual orientation.
 She is particularly interested in how outgroup member’s perceptions of intermediate groups (bisexual/pansexual, transgender/non-binary, and biracial individuals) influences how they disclose their identities in different social contexts.
 Darla is also interested in interpersonal, legal, and health implications of prejudice towards LGBTQ+ people.
-CV Contact
+CV Contact Google Scholar

-GILLIAN PRESTON
+GILLIAN MICHELLE PRESTON

 She/Her/Hers